Skip to main content

 Texas Statute of Limitations

-Dog Bite Accidents in New Braunfels
+Dog Bite Cases in New Braunfels

 • The city sits between Austin and San Antonio on I-35, one of the most heavily traveled interstate corridors in Texas